thalessarubbi/Proffy/README.md

 ## 🎯 Goal

-<p align="center">Proffy is a project developed to help teachers from several subjects to connect with students that want tho learn them.</p>
+<p align="center">Proffy is a project developed to help teachers from several subjects connect with students who want to learn them.</p>

 ## 🎨 Layout
 ### 🕸 Web